NDQA program is made possible by the following sponsors' commitment

 Producers are nominated

-who, working with their nominator, will be asked to complete a more
+The finalists (and their nominators) will be asked to complete a

-detailed application form used for final judging.
-Applications will
+more detailed application form used for final judging.
+Judges will

-subclinical cases, treatment protocols, and strategies for overall herd
+and strategies for overall herd health and welfare.

 The aim of the NDQA program is to recognize top quality milk producers

-and silver winners will be designated (there will be several winners
+gold and silver winners will be designated (there will be several

-where the quality award winners will be announced.
-The January 10, 2013
+Fla., where the quality award winners will be announced.
+The

-issue of Hoard's Dairyman will have a feature article on the
+January 10, 2017 issue of Hoard's Dairyman will have a feature

-Gold and Silver winners this year will also receive a complimentary,
+Gold and Silver winners will also receive a complimentary,

-a part of this effort, and nominate deserving producers from your area
+be a part of this effort, and nominate deserving producers from

-(see below for information regarding nomination forms).
-The deadline
+your area (see below for information about the nomination process).

 Note: Dairy farms that have received a Platinum Award for two consecutive

-(Meaning that producers who received Platinum recognition for 2010 and
+again.
+(Meaning that producers who received Platinum recognition

 is open to dairy producers in the United States.
 Producers are nominated